Who we are

 byMary Laqua and Claudia Ziersch - January 2026

-After 20 years of caroling the choir decided it was time to write a history of exactly what it is we do.
-If I remember correctly, Kristy K. was taking voice lessons at the time and suggested that we do some singing together.
-Our member Mary L. was a music therapist at Caritas St. Anna Haus, a skilled nursing facility in Holzkirchen, and she immediately became our accompanist and director.
-She also arranged for us to carol and served to guide us through the facility.
+After 20 years of caroling, the choir decided it was time to write a history of exactly what it is we do.
+If I remember correctly in 2006, Kristy K. was taking voice lessons at the time and suggested that we do some singing together.
+Our member, Mary L., was a music therapist at Caritas St. Anna Haus, a skilled nursing facility in Holzkirchen, and she immediately became our accompanist and director.
+She arranged for us to carol and served to guide us though the facility.

 Unfortunately, during Covid, we were unable to sing together or carol at Anna Haus.
-And in 2024, due to resurging illnesses among several choir members and at the home, we again had to cancel our performance, despite having rehearsed.
-Finally, in December 2025, after five years, we had a wonderful "reunion" with many of the residents and staff.
-We also had a new opportunity to sing at an nursing home facility in Haidhausen: a touching and worthwhile experience.
+And in 2024, due to resurging illnesses among several choir members, we again had to cancel our performance.
+Finally, in Dec.
+2025, after 5 years, we had a wonderful “reunion” with many of the home residents and staff.
+We also had a new opportunity to sing at a nursing home facility in Haidhausen; also a touching and worthwhile experience.